 It’s not hard to imagine that Gacy used his influence as a long standing member of the Jaycees, as well as his talent for persuasion, to pull the strings that led to the burying of his record.
 In any case, Gacy was able to buy a home in an unincorporated area of Norwood Park, marry for a second time and start a contracting business.

 His business thrived.
 He became a precinct captain and was appointed director of the annual Polish Constitution Day Parade.
 He joined the Royal Order of the Moose and enrolled in their “Jolly Joker Clown Club” which provided performing clowns for fund raising events.
 But all was not fun and games.

 A Pillar of the Community

 When his second marriage fell apart, Gacy was left to live alone in the house at 8213 W. Summerdale.
 From January of 1972 to December of 1978 Gacy raped, tortured and murdered at least 33 young men between the ages of 14 and 21 in the house.

 His favorite tactic was to use his reputation as a business owner and pillar of the community to offer his victims jobs, luring them to his house for work and then imprisoning them and torturing them before killing them.
 Many of the victims were set to work digging “drainage trenches” in the crawl space of his home, unaware that they were digging their own graves.

-Eventually his crawl space filled up, so Gacy took to dumping the bodies off the I-55 bridge into the Des Plaines river near Channahon, Illinois.
+Eventually his crawl space filled up with bodies, so Gacy took to dumping his victims off the I-55 bridge into the Des Plaines river near Channahon, Illinois.